mar10/yabs/docs/sphinx/ug_tutorial.md

 ## Overview

-*yabs* is a commandline tool, that runs a sequence of tasks in order to test, build, and deliver a Python software project.
+*Yabs* is a commandline tool, that runs a sequence of tasks in order to test, build, and deliver a Python software project.

 The workflow is defined in a configuration file, using a simple YAML format and